docker/docs/content/engine/security/_index.md

 to [Rootless mode](rootless.md), and you should therefore be aware of some important details.

-First of all, **only trusted users should be allowed to control your Docker daemon**.
+First of all, only trusted users should be allowed to control your Docker daemon.
 This is a direct consequence of some powerful Docker features.
 Specifically, Docker allows you to share a directory between the Docker host and a guest container; and it allows you to do so without limiting the access rights of the container.
 This means that you